 These colorful blocks from Fort Standard aren’t your average building blocks.
 For starters, they not exactly easy to build.
 The set of ten stone-shaped pieces of oak have flat surfaces that can be used to create unusual compositions.
 Stack them vertically and horizontally to create your own Stonehenge-like creation. ($48)

 Everyone loves to draw with chalk, but no one loves the mess it makes when you toss it into a bucket.
 This high design chalk set from Fredericks and Mae is arranged into a star shape, which helps keep the chalk organized and functions as a puzzle—albeit one that’s going to get your hands a little dirty. ($30)

 Donate: For the minimalist who’s now eschewing material possessions…

 You know that designer who’s pared things back so far their apartment looks like a gallery space pre-install and the only thing on their desk besides a computer is a Wacom tablet?
 Call their bluff and make a donation or sign a petition in their name.
 Bonus points for gifting this to that dusty old relative who still thinks climate change is a hoax.

-The global non-profit has programs and opportunities designed to promote and inspire female engineers to excel in technology careers.
+- Women Who Code The global non-profit has programs and opportunities designed to promote and inspire female engineers to excel in technology careers.
 Donations will help fund training, workshops, hackathons, conferences, as well as technical scholarships and industry conference awards.

 - AIGA membership As part of AIGA, Eye on Design depends on member support.
 There are loads of good reasons to join AIGA, but if you want to show your support for this site and the organization’s work advocating for designers in general, memberships (yes, you can gift it) start at just $50.